kalabhonza/PA165-music-band-manager/README.md

     * Manager with an already created band without members.
 For testing of musician invitation.
         * Username: admin
         * Password: admin
     * Manager without band.
-For test create band.
+For testing of band creation.
         * Username: admin2
         * Password: admin2
     * Manager with an already created band.
-The band includes members, albums, songs, tours, concerts.
+The band includes members, albums, songs, tours and concerts.
         * Username: admin3
         * Password: admin3

-* Regular account
+* Regular accounts
     * Musician with no band.
-For test accept or decline offers.
+For testing of accepting and declining offers.
         * Username: user
         * Password: user